Blackwood249/Blackwood249/README.md

    - - Working with Open CV and Python for Machine Learning in computer vision
    - - Working with DroneKit and Python for Drone Connection
    - Data Analyst
+   - - Python for Data Analysis and Business Inteligence
    - Data Engineer
    - Machine Learning Engineer
    - Front - End Developer